adarshAD6394/Mohenjo/README.md

 # Mohenjo
-This market place for ecommerce to buy, sell, rent and broad cast based on blockchain technology.
+This is a market place for ecommerce to buy, sell, rent and broad cast based on blockchain technology.